Luc-Aka-Evy/Soft-desk/README.md

 there is 5 models in this application **(User, Projects, Contributors, Issues, Comments)**

-To use this applicaion you need to create an account.

 # How to use
+Soft-desk is a Restful API you have to made requests **(POST, GET, PUT, DELETE°)** to work with it.

+This API use Token authentication to have access token you need to create an account with requests.

-Soft-desk is a Restful API you have to made requests **(POST, GET, PUT, DELETE°)** to work with it. you can find all the type of requests and paths needed to use this API in the documentation.
+you can find all the type of requests and paths needed to use this API in the documentation.